tosyama/palan/doc/REFERENCE.md

 # What is Palan?
 Palan is a programming language (compiler) that is developing little by little, aiming at a language that can be an alternative to C language, which is simpler and safer.

-Main added features of ver0.4 are object can be allocate stack or struct member directly.
-You can develop some practical programs by using Palan ver 0.4. (e.g. Tetris on console)
+Main added features of ver.
+0.4 are object can be allocate stack or struct member directly.
+You can develop some practical programs by using Palan ver.
+0.4. (e.g. Tetris on console)

 Although it run faster than the gcc -O0 in many cases, because it compiles to the assembler and optimize performance by register allocation for integer.